 This is personally my saddest song.

-The only reason why this isn't higher is b/c nobody knows about Technique.
+The only reason this isn't higher is because nobody knows about Technique.
 In this song, he's not a rapper but a storyteller.
-This song just moved me to tears and I hadn't cried in years.
-Dance with the devil is about how far you gonna go to look cool for the public.
-Ridiculously sad and inspirational at the same time.
+This song just moved me to tears, and I hadn't cried in years.
+Dance with the Devil is about how far you're going to go to look cool for the public.
+It's ridiculously sad and inspirational at the same time.

 How is this not at least in the top 10?
-If this isn't the saddest song ever written, I don;t know what is.
-First time I heard this song, a friend showed it to me and by the end I was speechless.
+If this isn't the saddest song ever written, I don't know what is.
+The first time I heard this song, a friend showed it to me, and by the end, I was speechless.
 When people hear this song, it gets to them.
-It tears at your heart and you feel for the guy.
+It tears at your heart, and you feel for the guy.
 No song even comes close to this one.

 Would you tell me I was wrong?